Persecution of Christians in the Soviet Union: Anti-religious campaign (1917–1921)

 The article would be very important in later years for anti-religious policy in the USSR, and its last sentence—which was both ignored and recognized at different points in Soviet history—would play a role in subsequent power struggles between different Soviet leaders.

 Public debates were held between Christians and atheists after the revolution up until they were suspended in 1929.
 Among famous participants of these debates included, on the atheist side, Commissar for Enlightenment Anatoly Lunacharsky.
 People would line up for hours in order to get seats to see them.
 The authorities sometimes tried to limit the speaking time of the Christians to ten minutes, and on other occasions the debates would be called off at the last minute.
 This may have been a result of a reportedly high quality of some of the religious debaters.
 Professor V.S.
 Martsinkovsky, raised as Orthodox but who had become an evangelical Protestant, was one of the best on the religious side, and Lunacharsky reportedly canceled one of his debates with him after having lost in a previous debate.
 On one occasion in 1921 a large crowd of Komsomol hecklers arrived at one of Martsinkovsky's debates and occupied the two front rows.
 When the leader tried to heckle, he found himself unsupported by his boys, and afterwards they told him that he was not saying what they were told he was going to say.

-Anti-religious campaign 1921–1928
+Anti-religious campaign (1921–1928)

 The tenth CPSU congress met in 1921 and it passed a resolution calling for 'wide-scale organization, leadership, and cooperation in the task of anti-religious agitation and propaganda among the broad masses of the workers, using the mass media, films, books, lectures, and other devices.

-When church leaders demanded freedom of religion under the constitution, the Bolsheviks responded with terror.
-They murdered the metropolitan of Kiev and executed twenty-eight bishops and 6,775 priests.
+When church leaders demanded 'freedom of religion' under the constitution, the Bolsheviks responded with swift justice.
+They killed the metropolitan of Kiev and executed twenty-eight bishops and 6,775 priests.
 Despite mass demonstrations in support of the church, repression cowed most ecclesiastical leaders into submission.